High Protein Waffles

 Waffle Iron: We made these in a standard Belgian waffle maker.
 I’m sure you could make them in a Mini Waffle Maker, however, you’d need to adjust your batter/cook time.

 Can this recipe also be used to make Protein Pancakes?
-We haven’t tried making this recipe into protein pancakes.
-I’m not sure how it will work.
-If you try it, let us know.
-If you want another healthy pancake recipe, this healthy pancakes is great!
+We have a delicious recipe for High Protein Pancakes.
+If you want another healthy pancake recipe, these healthy pancakes are great!

 Can I add protein powder to this waffle mix?
 We have not tried making this recipe with protein powder.
 Protein powder can make baked goods really spongey and lead to a funky texture.
 If you’re going to try it though, I would recommend adding protein in small amounts (1/4 cup at a time) and testing to make sure it doesn’t dry out the batter/make it spongey once the waffles are cooked.

-How can you tell if healthy protein waffles are done?
-Protein waffles are done when they have a golden brown exterior and are crisp on the edges and center.
+How can you tell when they are done?
+These waffles are done when they have a golden brown exterior and are crisp on the edges and center.
 You can also see if your waffle iron has a light to tell you when they are done.

-These healthy protein waffles are delicious on their own but feel free to serve them with Bacon and a Frittata.
+These healthy protein waffles are delicious on their own but feel free to serve them with Oven Bacon and a Ham and Cheese Frittata or with a healthy yogurt bowl.
 Plus you can top them however you like!

 Here are some of our favorite toppings: